‘The Young And The Restless’ Spoilers: Cane Cheats On Lily? Lauren Gets Bad News

 Wednesday, Feb.
 22

 In the Wednesday episode of The Young and the Restless, Hilary will talk to Lily (Christel Khalil ) about the latter’s past with Jordan (Darnell Kirkwood).
-Meanwhile, Cane (Daniel Goddard) “takes charge” as Devon grapples with temptation.
+Meanwhile, Cane (Daniel Goddard) takes charge as Devon grapples with temptation.

-Sources suggest that the Young and the Restless spoilers for Wednesday’s episode could mean that Lily will not pursue a romanic relationship with Jordan.
+Sources suggest that the Young and the Restless spoilers for Wednesday’s episode could be hinting that Lily will not pursue a romanic relationship with Jordan.
 Instead, a different conflict could rock the Lily-Cane marriage.
 Reports theorize that Cane will have a fling, possibly with a colleague who will be played by a Y&R newbie.
 But Cane’s possible new love interest could also be one of the characters already on the show.
 Who could it be and will this new affair mark the end of Lily and Cane?

 Thursday, Feb.
 23